asyncapi/bindings/anypointmq/README.md

 <a name="channelBindingObjectType"></a>`destinationType`          | string | **Optional**, defaults to `queue`.
 The type of destination, which MUST be either `exchange` or `queue` or `fifo-queue`.
 SHOULD be specified to document the messaging model (publish/subscribe, point-to-point, strict message ordering) supported by this channel.
 <a name="channelBindingObjectBindingVersion"></a>`bindingVersion` | string | **Optional**, defaults to `latest`.
 The version of this binding.

 Note that an Anypoint MQ exchange can only be sent to, not received from.
-To receive messages sent to an exchange, an intermediary queue must be [defined and bound to the exchange](https://docs.mulesoft.com/mq/mq-understanding#message-exchanges).
+To receive messages sent to an exchange, [an intermediary queue must be defined and bound to the exchange](https://docs.mulesoft.com/mq/mq-understanding#message-exchanges).
 In this bindings specification, these intermediary queues are not exposed in the AsyncAPI document.
-Instead, it is simply assumed that whenever messages must be received from an exchange, such an unnamed (in the AsyncAPI document) intermediary queue is involved.
+Instead, it is simply assumed that whenever messages must be received from an exchange, such an intermediary queue is involved yet invisible in the AsyncAPI document.

 ### Examples